-Health Information Technology Certificate
+Health Information Technology Certificate of Completion

-As a graduate of the Health Information Technology program, you may become a health information technician or a medical biller.
+As a graduate of the Health Information Technology program, you may become a health information technician or a medical biller, coder or other health management support staff.
 You may continue in this program to earn your Associate of Applied Science degree in Health Services Management or continue on to Public Health or Health Care Administration at four-year institutions.